amaanatiqur12/NN-Architectures-Hub/Feedforward Layer/README.md

 [Book to refer for fundamental of neural network](http://neuralnetworksanddeeplearning.com/about.html)

-- Networks with this kind of many-layer structure - two or more hidden layers - are called deep neural networks.
+- networks with two or more hidden layers are generally referred to as deep neural networks.

 #### Basic Structure of Neural Networks